 When you come to Edinburgh, you will be joining a lively and flourishing postgraduate community, a place where Classics is engaging and fun to do.

-Edinburgh’s excellent resources for the study of the Ancient World, in addition to the University Library, include the dedicated Classics Library and extensive postgraduate facilities, including the School’s postgraduate computer laboratory.
+Edinburgh’s excellent resources for the study of the Ancient World, in addition to the University Library, include the Classics Library and extensive postgraduate facilities, including the School’s postgraduate computer laboratory.
 These resources are enhanced by others, including the National Museum and the National Library of Scotland.

 Classics offers a variety of graduate degrees, including four taught programmes and two research degrees (see below).
 Latin and Greek language courses are available for those whose experience is limited.